 You knew this one was coming.
 Probably the best known co-op game on the SNES.
 Contra III: The Alien Wars is a constant action in your face run and gun co-op goodness that makes you come back for more.
 The constant threat of being shot or crushed will make sure you cannot take a breather for a second.
 This Contra is probably not as difficult as the original on the NES but it will still test your skills to the fullest.
 The constantly engaging gameplay, awesome guns, all the gruesome bosses, the tense atmosphere, and tunes make this game a must for all co-op enthusiasts.

 3. Turtles in Time

 Turtles!
-Yes, of course Turtles in Time is here.
-This classic is also a 2 player co-op side scrolling beat’em up, a genre we very much like.
+Yes, of course, Turtles in Time is here.
+This classic is also a 2 player co-op side-scrolling beat’em up, a genre we very much like.
 You cannot go wrong with Turtles in Time if you are looking for pure fun with a pal.
-The tight controls, colorful backgrounds, uplifting music and the simple beat’em up gameplay, everything about about this game just screams great fun!
-It might have scored higher, but honestly this game is kind of a button masher.
+The tight controls, colorful backgrounds, uplifting music and the simple beat’em up gameplay, everything about this game just screams great fun!
+It might have scored higher, but honestly, this game is kind of a button masher.